 After completing his university studies in zoology, John A. Larson went on to serve in the US Army, where he served as a battalion-level Chemical Corps Captain as well as a Headquarters Detachment Commander.
 There, he developed a life-long interest in issues of governance and extensive experience creating effective Standard Operating Procedures.
 John is an author and poet who is not published – yet!
 He strongly supports Crossing Borders Music’s mission.

-Nicole Larson‘s father, Julius P. Steindler, escaped Auschwitz and re-settled in Chicago as a refugee, where he played violin in the Chicago Business Men’s Orchestra.
+Nicole Larson, Treasurer, is the daughter of Julius P. Steindler, who escaped Auschwitz and re-settled in Chicago as a refugee, where he played violin in the Chicago Business Men’s Orchestra.
 Nicole thus grew up with a deep appreciation for the importance of diversity and inclusion, and a love of music.
 Nicole earned an MBA from Walden University and is entering the field of coaching and advocacy for survivors of spiritual abuse.

 Fatenah Issa is an Instructional Designer for Orbis Education, where her work includes investigating higher education curricula for diversity and inclusion.
 Previously she was Instructional Designer and Technology Specialist and University of Chicago Medicine.
 Fatenah holds Masters Degrees in Instructional Technology, Instructional Design, and Mathematics, and recently earned a Diversity and Inclusion certificate from Cornell University.